shavez00/restaurant/README.md

-# Udacity FEND Classic Arcade Game
+# Udacity FEND Restaurant Review App

 This is my Udacity Nano-degree project to re-create a restaurant review app that is responsive, accessible, and works offline.